 - Being previously incarcerated is subject to approval by a Warden or the Director of the DOCR

 If you are interested in becoming a volunteer, please take a moment to review our Volunteer Handbook and complete the Criminal Record Check.
 Once you have completed the paperwork you can return it by emailing the completed forms to your volunteer contact or mailing the completed forms or dropping it off at the front desk of the facility where you will be volunteering.

 Corrections and Rehabilitation offers radio and PREA training to volunteers who intend to provide a service and conduct an ongoing group without staff escort.
-This training will be required every two years.
+This training will be required every three years.